FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s tournament=%s is the name of the tournament.
 The name is created randomly from common English surnames, such as "Smith".
 Appears only on the tournaments page (http://lichess.org/tournament), not the "Play" page, so you can make this longer than usual if you can justify it.

-Free online Chess game.
+Free online Chess server.
 Play Chess now in a clean interface.
 No registration, no ads, no plugin required.
 Play Chess with the computer, friends or random opponents.=This is what search engines (like Google, Baidu or Yandex) see when Lichess.org appears as a search result.
 Keep it as short as possible and make Lichess sound good!

 Teams=Teams on lichess are groups of people with their own forum boards and chat channels.
 Appears at the top of every page on lichess.